Understanding and preventing ‘cuckoo’ victimisation

 Cuckooing undoubtedly presents a ‘wicked’ problem for operational policing.

-Yet, while political and professional concern about the proliferation of ‘cuckooing’ has increased in recent years in the UK, academic research dedicated to exploring, understanding and scrutinising this evolving phenomenon remains in its infancy.
+Yet, while political and professional concern about the proliferation of cuckooing has increased in recent years in the UK, academic research dedicated to exploring, understanding and scrutinising this phenomenon remains in its infancy.

-In seeking to plug gaps in knowledge, the three overarching aims of the study are to:
+In seeking to plug gaps in knowledge, the three overarching aims of this study were to:

 • Gain an insight into the lived experience of ‘cuckoo’ victims and perpetrators